-Qualifying hospital stay waiver: For the duration of the waiver (currently through the end of the public health emergency declaration), CMS has waived the requirement for a 3-day inpatient hospital stay in order to be eligible for SNF services under the Medicare A benefit.
+Qualifying hospital stay waiver: For the duration of the waiver (which will end with the PHE on May 11, 2023), CMS has waived the requirement for a 3-day inpatient hospital stay in order to be eligible for SNF services under the Medicare A benefit.
 A beneficiary (resident or patient) who otherwise qualifies for SNF services is eligible even if:

-- The beneficiary had an inpatient hospital stay that was less than 3 days. - The beneficiary had a hospital stay under observation status. - The beneficiary only visited the ER. - The beneficiary had no hospital visit at all.
+• The beneficiary had an inpatient hospital stay that was less than 3 days.

+- The beneficiary had a hospital stay under observation status. - The beneficiary only visited the ER. - The beneficiary had no hospital visit at all.

 The official language of this waiver states that the waiver applies to beneficiaries who "experience dislocation or are otherwise affected by the emergency".
 CMS clarifies that the beneficiary's status of being "affected by the emergency" exists nationwide under the public health emergency.
-In other words, neither the beneficiary, the hospital, nor the SNF need to be located in a particular area or experiencing COVID-19 surges in order for a beneficiary to take advantage of this waiver.
+In other words, neither the beneficiary, nor the hospital or SNF need to be located in a particular area or experiencing COVID-19 surges in order for a beneficiary to take advantage of this waiver.
+That said, CMS states that this waiver should be used judiciously.